-All pruning work on private and public land requires Council consent unless work is undertaken on an exempt species as listed in Clause 5.9 of the Mosman Local Environmental Plan 2012.
-See Preservation of Trees or Vegetation which includes exempt species below.
+All pruning work on private and public land requires Council consent unless work is undertaken on an exempt species as listed in Mosman’s Development Control Plans – Preservation of trees or vegetation as shown within the Urban Forest Management Policy.
+You can also see Preservation of Trees or Vegetation which includes exempt species below.

 Effective 12 August 2015, the 10/50 Clearing Entitlement Scheme has been significantly amended.
 The entitlement area for the Mosman Local Government Area has been reduced from the original 56% of residential lots affected to 6% of residential lots now affected.